Amazon Prime Video has just launched in India, and have started on the wrong foot by censoring 30 minutes from an episode of The Grand Tour.

 While the 6th season premiere refrained from explicit sexually violent content due to backlash from the last season's gratuitous rape scenes, one episode does not constitute a trend -- the show runners must consistently work to prove that Game

 of Thrones is no longer dedicated to normalizing sexual violence, Hawkins continued.
 Some associated with the Game of Thrones franchise have claimed that scenes depicting sexual violence merely represent real-to-life, historic scenarios, but it

 is clear that the show's creators are fixated on producing unjustifiably sexually graphic scenes, Hawkins continued.
 In stark contrast, films like The Shawshank Redemption and The Color Purple manage to convey the gravity of rape

 in a plotline without exploiting it in a way that is salacious or dehumanizing.
 Game of Thrones, however, has consistently crossed the line of decency by grotesquely depicting rape, incest, prostitution, and sexual violence in a manner that

 turns viewers into vicarious participants.
 For its incessant themes of sexual violence, Game of Thrones would be more aptly named Shame of Thrones.

 The Turkish embassy is attempting to censor a Swedish channel broadcast pf a documentary film about the Armenian genocide.

-which is often used to describe the tragic death of thousands of Armenians at the hands of Ottoman Turks during WWI.
-The letter, which was subsequently published on TV4's official website claims hat only a competent international tribunal can
+genocide, which is often used to describe the tragic death of thousands of Armenians at the hands of Ottoman Turks during WWI.
+The letter, which was subsequently published on TV4's official website claims hat only a competent international

 The broadcaster denounced Gulen's attempt to pressure the channel to cancel its broadcast, while promising to air the documentary on Sunday despite the warning.
 TV4's program director, Viveka Hansson said on the website: